A Theory of Auditability for Allocation Mechanisms: Priority-Based Allocation

-The priority-based allocation model covers various real-life assignment problems, including school choice and college admissions.
-The type report of an individual $i \in \mathcal{I}$ is $\theta_i = (P_i, r_i)$, where $P_i$ is a strict preference ranking over objects $\mathcal{O}$, and $r_i \in \mathbb{R}^N$ is a vector of object-specific priority scores for individual $i$.
-For individuals $i$ and $j$, and an object $o \in \mathcal{O}$, we say that $i$ has a higher priority at $o$ than $j$ if $r_{io} > r_{jo}$.
-Let $P= (P_i)_{i \in \mathcal{I}}$ and $r= (r_i)_{i \in \mathcal{I}}$ denote the profile of preferences and priorities, respectively.
-We assume strict priorities, that is, for any $\theta = (P,r) \in \Theta$, any $i,j \in \mathcal{I}$, and $o \in \mathcal{O}$, we assume that $r_{io} \neq r_{jo}$.\footnote{In some allocation problems, such as school choice, applicants are categorized into a few priority classes, and strict priorities are obtained only after ties are broken using randomly drawn lottery numbers.
-In our setup, the $r$'s denote this strict priority scores obtained after the tie-breaking, i.e., the priority group plus the random number.
-We think of the refined priorities as the private information in our model.
-In several school districts, such as the New York City, the random numbers are privately known by applicants, which is consistent with our setup.}
+The priority-based allocation model covers real-life assignment problems, including school choice and college admissions.
+Each individual $i \in \mathcal{I}$ has a strict preference ranking $P_i$ over objects $\mathcal{O}$, and $P= (P_i)_{i \in \mathcal{I}}$ denotes a preference ranking profile of all individuals.
+The space of all preference ranking profiles is $\mathcal{P}$.
+Each individual $i \in \mathcal{I}$ has object-specific priority scores $r_i \in \mathbb{R}^N$, and $r= (r_i)_{i \in \mathcal{I}}$ denotes the priority scores profile of all individuals.
+For individuals $i$ and $j$ and an object $o \in \mathcal{O}$, $r_{io} > r_{jo}$ indicates that $i$ has a higher priority at $o$ than $j$.
+We assume that the priority score profile is in $\mathcal{R} \subseteq (\mathbb{R}^N)^N$, which is defined as the set of all points in $(\mathbb{R}^N)^N$ that do not share any coordinate.
+That is, for every $r \in \mathcal{R}$, $i,j \in \mathcal{I}$, and $o \in \mathcal{O}$, we assume that $r_{io} \neq r_{jo}$.
+We interpret $r \in \mathcal{R}$ as having strict priorities.\footnote{In some allocation problems, such as school choice, applicants are categorized into a few priority classes, and strict priorities are obtained only after ties are broken using randomly drawn lottery numbers.
+In our setup, the $r$'s denote these strict priority scores obtained after the tie-breaking, i.e., the priority group plus the random number.
+We think of the refined priorities as private information in our model.
+In several school districts, such as New York City, the random numbers are privately known by applicants, which is consistent with our setup.} Individual $i$'s type report is $\theta_i = (P_i,r_i)$.
+The set of feasible problems is $\Theta = \mathcal{P} \times \mathcal{R}$.